Commer TS3: Buses

+Foden buses in New Zealand have been repowered with Commer TS3 engines, as have several river boats.

 Variants

 Rootes-Lister

 Rootes Group, Commer's parent company, entered into a partnership with Lister to market the engines as industrial stationary engines through a joint company Rootes-Lister Ltd. The venture was not a success for industrial engines, although some were sold as marine engines by Lister Blackstone Marine Ltd. Many of these marine engines survive today.

 Commer TS4

 The TS4 engine was an enlarged four-cylinder version of the TS3.
 It ran 1.2 million miles as a pre-production prototype.
 The project was cancelled after Chrysler bought Rootes in 1968.

 Comparable engines

 Sulzer ZG9

 There are very few similar engines.
 Opposed-piston diesel engines are rare enough at this size, the rocker lever arrangement was almost unheard of.
 Probably the only engine using a similar arrangement was the pre-war Sulzer ZG9.
 This was an opposed-piston engine with a choice of two, three and four cylinders (2ZG9, 3ZG9, 4ZG9); the two-cylinder version developed 120 bhp.
 Its layout was very similar to the Commer engines, but it used a piston scavenge pump rather than a Roots blower.
 This was mounted vertically above one rocker, driven by a bellcrank from the main rockers.
 This engine is sometimes cited as an inspiration for the Commer design.